 1-1.
-Add a cluster
+Create a cluster

-1. On the File menu, click Cluster Generation Wizard.
-In the Cluster Generation Wizard dialog box, select the language to be used by the OS for the Language field.
+1. On the Cluster Definition window in Cluster Generation Wizard, click Language field to select the language to be used by the OS.

 Only one language can be used in the WebManager in one cluster.
 When the OS with multi languages is used in the WebManager in a cluster, specify "English."